 Ridicule (dir.
 Patrice Leconte) and Marie Antoinette (dir.
-Sofia Coppola) are two recent portrayals of Court life in the late 18th century.
+Sofia Coppola) are two highly influential cinematic portrayals of Court life in the late 18th century.
 Using your knowledge of these two films and the readings below, write an essay that assesses their respective strengths and weaknesses from the historian's point of view.
 Which is the better 'historical' film and why?